symposion/roll20-shaped-scripts/README.md

 ### Selection
 Unless you specify **--all** you must have at least one token that represents a character selected for this command to work.

+## !shaped-remove-spell
+Removes spells from the selected character.

+### Options
+* **--all** If supplied, remove all spells from the selected character.
+* **--<spell name>** Remove spells by name from the selected character.
+You may supply multiple spells as separate options, or you may supply multiple in one option separate by commas (**--Fireball, Lightning Bolt, Wish**)

+### Selection
+You must select exactly one token which represents a character.

 # Configuration
 ## Advantage Tracker
 * **Output** Decides how Advantage Tracker will report changes (whisper the gm, public to all, or silent)